 The Arizona Revised Statutes have been updated to include the revised sections from the 55th Legislature, 1st Regular Session.
 Please note that the next update of this compilation will not take place until after the conclusion of the 55th Legislature, 2nd Regular Session, which convenes in January 2022.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 6-490 - Time of giving consents; jurisdiction of court

 6-490.
 Time of giving consents; jurisdiction of court

 A. The consents required by section 6-489 may be given before the plan is presented to the court, or after the presentation and before the court has approved it, or after approval.
-If, at the time the plan is approved by the court, the required consents have not been given, the order of court may provide that upon satisfactory proof of the fact that the required consents have been given, a further order may be entered ex parte providing that the plan shall become operative which shall be binding upon the superintendent, the association, all holders of accounts and of shares of guaranty capital, creditors, and all other persons affected thereby.
+If, at the time the plan is approved by the court, the required consents have not been given, the order of court may provide that on satisfactory proof of the fact that the required consents have been given, a further order may be entered ex parte providing that the plan shall become operative which shall be binding on the deputy director, the association, all holders of accounts and of shares of guaranty capital, creditors, and all other persons affected thereby.